 -DO NOT use caulk on anything pressurized

 These two substances do have a specific purpose and are not always interchangeable.
 If ever you have a question about possible home remedies and minor DIY repairs, do not hesitate to call an F.H.
 Furr trained professional.
 We pride ourselves on honesty and fair dealings.
-Good luck on all your DIY plumbing endeavors, and remember, we're here when you need us!
+Good luck with all your DIY plumbing endeavors, and remember, we’re here when you need us!